sakshammgupta/sakshammgupta.github.io/_pages/work-experience.md

     * at **[Robotics Research Center-IIITH](https://robotics.iiit.ac.in/)**   (Hyderabad, India)
       * The Robotics Research Center (RRC) is a part of the International Institute of Information Technology (IIIT) in Hyderabad, India.
 The lab works on cutting edge research problems and innovative projects that extend the state of the art in robotics.

-          * Currently working on aerial manipulators, Continuum robots, and non-linear controls.(Research Funded by US National Science Foundation(NSF) & India’s Department of Science and Technology(DST))
+          * Worked on aerial manipulators, Continuum robots, and non-linear controls.(Research Funded by US National Science Foundation([NSF](https://www.nsf.gov/)) & India’s Department of Science and Technology([DST](https://dst.gov.in/)))
           * Designed and fabricated a Drone pollinator with modular soft bristles for varying crop types.(Research Funded by [IHFC](https://www.ihfc.co.in/))

 * Aug 2020 to present : **Research Associate**